 Susan Cavaliere's work has been inspired by an admiration of surrealism and abstraction and is driven by an interest in mythology, folklore and fantasy.
 Art and paintings have always been a big part of Susan's life and the fine art groundings from her studies at Salisbury School of Art had a big impact, providing her the confidence and inspiration needed to experiment with new methods, such as combination practices using both oils and waxes.

-I create my pieces through colour and tonal layering and balance in my work is hugely important.
-To a degree, this structuring offers a form of meditation, when I feel happy and relaxed I know that a piece is finished.
+Susan creates her pieces through colour and tonal layering, and balance in her work is hugely important.
+To a degree, this structuring offers a form of meditation, when she feels happy and relaxed Susan knows that a piece is finished.
 The eye must be led around the painting leaving room for the imagination to fill in details.

-For me a painting must provoke interest and for this reason narrative features heavily in my work.
-Most of my pieces have a story or a reason behind them, often based in a specific folktale or myth.
-However, this narrative is never definitive and I always encourage people to bring their own views to my work.
+For Susan, a painting must provoke interest and for this reason narrative features heavily in her work.
+Most of her pieces have a story or a reason behind them, often based in a specific folktale or myth.
+However, this narrative is never definitive, and she always encourages people to bring their own views to her work.